datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Rasters-In-R.md

 <figure>
     <a href="{{ site.baseurl }}/images/raster_timeseries/single_multi_raster.png">
     <img src="{{ site.baseurl }}/images/raster_timeseries/single_multi_raster.png"></a>
-    <figcaption>A raster dataset can contain one or more bands.
+    <figcaption>A raster can contain one or more bands.
 We can use the
     raster function to import one single band from a single OR multi-band raster.
 Image Source: NEON, Inc.</figcaption>
 </figure>

-To work with multi-band rasters in R, we need to change how we import and plot our data in several ways.
+To work with multi-band rasters in `R`, we need to change how we import and plot our data in several ways.

 * To import multi band raster data we will use the `stack()` function.